INFORMSJoC/2023.0322/README.md

 ## Data files
-The **data** folder contains a sample of the raw data used in the paper and different scales of case studies for the rebalancing optimization.
-Specifically, the folder contains the following data files:
+The **data** folder contains a masked version of the raw credit data used in the paper.
+The original meaning of the features can be found in Section 3 of the paper.
+The sensitive information has been masked, and the order of data rows and columns has been shuffled because of privacy concerns.

 ## Results